University of Stirling | International Study Centre

 International Foundation in Nursing

-Nursing is a competitive subject, so places are limited – and you’ll need to successfully pass the following before you can start your nursing degree:
+Places are competitive, so you’ll need to pass the following before starting your degree:

 Key Information